usnistgov/SFA/README.md

 ## Prerequisites

+Microsoft Excel is required to generate spreadsheets.
+CSV (comma-separated values) files will be generated if Excel is not installed.

 The STEP File Analyzer and Viewer can only be built and run on Windows computers.
 This is due to a dependence on the IFCsvr toolkit that is used to read and parse STEP files.

-Microsoft Excel is required to generate spreadsheets.
-CSV (comma-separated values) files will be generated if Excel is not installed.

-**You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**

-- Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) to download the software
-- Extract STEP-File-Analyzer.exe from the zip file and run it.
-This will install the IFCsvr toolkit that is used to read STEP files.
+Install the IFCsvr toolkit that is required to read STEP files.

+- Run the installation file ifcsvrr300_setup_1008_en-update.msi from the 'files' directory
+- You might have to run it from a temporary directory such as C:\Users\username\AppData\Local\Temp

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.